Integrated Marketing Communication

 How do I obtain my books if I am completing an online program or course?

-Textbooks can be ordered online and shipped through the Marist College Bookstore.
+Textbooks can be ordered from Amazon or ordered online and shipped through the Marist College Bookstore.
 Read more about obtaining textbooks for Marist's online classes.

 How do online courses work for the M.A. in Integrated Marketing Communication?